whiki/nigeriantechevents/DevParapo.md

 ### Ecosystem Meetup

-**Event Deescription:** Attracting and finding the right tech talent to bolster your team’s capabilities is a herculean task in light of the gaping disconnect between graduates from Nigerian universities, polytechnics and technical/ design schools and the reality of the work that we need them to do.
+**Event Description:** Attracting and finding the right tech talent to bolster your team’s capabilities is a herculean task in light of the gaping disconnect between graduates from Nigerian universities, polytechnics and technical/ design schools and the reality of the work that we need them to do.